News /newsreels at the cinema in the 1940s and 50s

 Why cinemas news was likely to be out-of-date

 A new show, with the same format, but with a change of films and newsreel was shown every week.
 This meant that the news was often out-of-date when we saw it, but it was very much better than nothing.
 (We could keep completely up-to-date with the daily newspaper and the radio - known then as the wireless - but that was without moving pictures.)

-When I was growing up in the 1940s and 50s, a typical cinema programme consisted of two films, trailers for future films and a newsreel.
-Presumably the newsreel was so called because it was on a reel of film.
-This news always seemed to me to be put together by Pathe, whose emblem was a crowing cockerel with full sound effects.
-However, I have since learnt that Pathe was merely the newsreel for my local Ritz cinema and that there were other newsreels - see below.
+Cinema news always seemed to me as a child to be put together by Pathe, whose emblem was a crowing cockerel with full sound effects.
+However, I now know that Pathe was merely the newsreel for my local Ritz cinema and that there were other newsreels at cinemas on a different franchise - see below.

-The Regal Cinema had British Gaumont News and the Empire Cinema had Pathe News.
+Regal Cinemas had British Gaumont News and our local Empire Cinema had Pathe News.

 Our local newsreel where I lived in Wales was Movietone News.